Return to Contents

-The 2015 Festival show is Edinburgh Renaissance Band at St Mark's, once again at St Mark's Church, Castle Terrace.
+The 2016 Festival show is Edinburgh Renaissance Band at St Mark's, once again at St Mark's Church, Castle Terrace.

 The music, song and dance of the Medieval and Renaissance worlds is brought to life by the city's famous early music group.
 A dozen musicians play a huge range of period instruments including shawms, cornetts, sackbuts, nakers, crumhorns, viols, fiddles, recorders, bells, bagpipes, rackets and a serpent.
 The historically-costumed trio Polyhymnia perform lively Renaissance dances including a choreographed sword-fight.
 The show is introduced by Musical Director Murray Campbell, whose lively presentation provides a show that is a truly joyous experience, suitable for all ages, newcomers and regulars alike.
 Length of Show: one hour with no interval.

 Tickets from Peter Jones (address below), or at the door :: Adults 10 pounds; Concessions 8 pounds; Children at school or younger Free (up to four children per adult or concession; school parties by arrangement).

 See the Poster/Flyer

 |Thursday 18th August, 20:30||Friday 19th August, 14:30||Friday 19th August, 20:30||Saturday 20th August, 14:30|

 The workshop is suitable for everyone, and provides an opportunity to participate in some early dances.
 It will be of interest to actors, directors, dancers, teachers, professionals and non-professionals, dancers and non-dancers, in fact anyone who would like to try something a little bit different and learn more about the period.

 At the end of the afternoon there will be a short informal performance of pieces learnt in the workshop, together with some demonstration dances by members of Polyhymnia.